-While Everquest wasn’t the first ever MMORPG, it was the first commercially successful one –the one that put the genre on the map.
+While Everquest wasn’t the first ever MMORPG, it was undoubtedly the one that put the genre on the map.
 Before Everquest (now turning 20 years old), games like Ultima Online and Meridian 59 laid the groundwork for what an MMO should look like in a general sense.
-However, not until Everquest were all of those ideas put into a single, elegant 3D package.
+However, it wasn’t until the arrival of SOE’s classic that all of those ideas were combined into a single, elegant 3D package.

-Despite its elegance, this was a game that would kick your ass.
-Thanks to its brutal difficulty, it certainly wasn’t a game for everyone, but those that stuck around got to live out an epic fantasy as a legendary hero — and fight evil alongside thousands of other players.
+Underneath its shiny and welcoming exterior, however, was a game that was gleefully waiting to kick your ass.
+Where death in most MMOs was merely a mild inconvenience, perishing in Everquest’s world of Norrath meant you could lose your entire life’s work if you died and weren’t able to go back retrieve everything.
+Thanks to its brutal difficulty, it certainly wasn’t a game for everyone.
+But those that stuck around got to live out an epic fantasy as a legendary hero — and did so alongside thousands of other players.

-This isn’t so much of a cornerstone moment in the game’s history as one of the first moments all new players remember.
-When you first logged into Everquest you would be presented with an NPC who you needed to talk to in order to figure out where to go and what to do.
-However, as fans know, Everquest isn’t quite like other games.
+OK, This isn’t so much a beloved piece of player lore as it is the first moment where you really learn what Everquest is.
+When you first logged into Everquest you would be presented with an NPC who you needed to talk to in order to figure out where to go next.
+However, as fans well know, Everquest doesn’t make players’ lives easy.
 You couldn’t just click on an NPC and have them start talking to you.
 Instead, you’d have to press ‘H’ to hail them, or click on them and actually type into the chat box “Hail” to regard the character.

 I’ll never forget the first time I played the game.
-I spent far more time than I’d care to admit trying to figure out what to do.
+I spent far more time than I’d care to admit trying to figure out what the hell I was meant to do next.
 Luckily, the community in Everquest was its greatest asset and everyone was (and still is!) eager to help each other out.
-Aww.
+Well, most of them anyway…

 Fansy The Famous Bard

 Chances are, you’ve heard of Fansy The Famous Bard before — even if you only have a passing interest in Everquest.
-In fact, many people might very well consider Fansy to be the most infamous player in the history of MMO gaming, period.
+In fact, many people consider Fansy to be the most infamous player in the history of MMO gaming, period.
 Sorry, Leroy Jenkins.

-Sullon Zek was a no rules PvP server in the early days of Everquest in which players could openly attack one another across all of the game world, save for city safe zones.
+It all began with the creation of a little server called Sullon Zek.
+Unlike where the main bulk of players gathered, this was a no rules PvP server in which mischevious players could openly attack one another across all of the game world, save for city safe zones.
 In fact, the developers themselves encouraged players to handle differences in open combat to settle disputes or issues.
 The only catch was that if you were level 5 or below, then you were safe.
 Consider it like an MMO version of training wheels.

-If you attacked players unprovoked often enough, you’d be branded “evil” and considered one of the “bad” players on the server.
-At this time, the vast majority (about 70%) of all players were evil.
+It was a brilliant idea that seemed to delight EQ players.
+If you attacked players unprovoked often enough, you’d be branded “evil” and considered one of the “bad” (or let’s face it, badass) players on the server.
+Soon after Sullon Zek launched, the vast majority (about 70%) of all players were evil.
 That’s when Fansy the Famous made his debut.
 As a level 5 Bard, he wasn’t high enough level to enable the PvP feature, but he was powerful enough to have access to Spirit of the Wolf, a buff spell that makes characters run incredibly fast.
 So, Fansy made it his mission to use his powers for good… sort of.

 What he ended up doing is creating massive “trains” of high-level enemies by getting close enough to trigger their aggro and then casting Spirit of the Wolf and running away — but not so far that they stop chasing him.
 In doing so, he essentially amassed a massive army of enemies hellbent on attacking any players in their path.
 By rampaging this train all across various zones he was indirectly massacring dozens and eventually hundreds of people.